adamavenir/sarahavenir.com/content/blog/2023/fiction-vs-nonfiction.md

 ---
-title: Fiction vs. Non-fiction
+title: Fiction vs. non-fiction
 date: 2023-02-25T12:25:04.026Z
 ---
-# WHO WILL WIN THE EPIC BATTLE OF OUR TIMES?
+## WHO WILL WIN THE EPIC BATTLE OF OUR TIMES?

 Recently, one of my Internet follows wrote about how [Sylvia Plath really wanted to be a prose writer](https://winnielim.org/notes/should-we-follow-our-natural-inclinations/) but kept writing poetry despite herself.
 I don't want to see more relevance in this than it actually has (I have a tendency to relate everything I read to what's happening in my own life), but I can't stop thinking about it.